Codeception/Codeception/docs/04-AcceptanceTests.md

 ?>
 ```

 We assume that all `am` commands should describe the starting environment.
-The `amOnPage` command sets the starting point of a test on the __/login__ page.
+The `amOnPage` command sets the starting point of a test to the __/login__ page.

 With the `PhpBrowser` you can click the links and fill the forms.
 That will probably be the majority of your actions.